opendevshop/devshop/docs/DEVELOPING.md

 #### Component: GitSplit

 1. GitSplit - Composer command and bin script to run splitsh-lite.
 This is used to split the monorepo.

+## Follow Symfony

+Symfony solved how to build a big repo with many components.

+Refer to Symfony/symfony codebase for examples.

+Useful examples include:

+- Commit to add a new Component: https://github.com/symfony/symfony/commit/053de25edffaf39a6d7e16d0badbedf79f89a8e3#diff-b5d0ee8c97c7abd7e3fa29b9a27d1780
+-